 Can we bring in outside food?

 Yes!
 Each Young Chef will be able to eat or take home the food that they make at the party.
-We offer cupcakes and drinks with some of our party packages but you are always welcome to bring in your own cake, snacks and drinks to the party.
+We offer cupcakes, drinks, and pizza as add ons, but you are always welcome to bring in your own cake, snacks and drinks to the party!

 How do I reserve a date for my party?